PRIVACY STATEMENT AND POLICY

-The Australian Shop & Office Fitting Industry Association Limited (ASOFIA) is covered by the 10 National Privacy Principles, (the NPP’s), as set out in the Privacy Act 1988 (amended by the Privacy Amendment (Private Sector) Act 2000) (the Act).
+The Australian Shop & Office Fitting Industry Association Limited (ASOFIA) is covered by the Australian Privacy Principles, (the APP’s), as set out in the Privacy Act 1988 .

 Privacy and Confidentiality